 Victoria Water Lily at Kenilworth Aquatic Gardens (photo by Amaury Laporte)

-Lotuses have water repellent leaves that grow on stems above the water.
-None of these were in bloom during my visit, but they were in the ponds.
-They have seed pods shaped like shower heads.
+Lotuses have water repellent leaves that grow on stems above the water and have seed pods shaped like shower heads.

-In addition to flowers, you may see various waterfowl.
+In addition to flowers, various waterfowl make Kenilworth Aquatic Gardens their temporary homes.
 The park is a popular spot for bird watchers and photographers.
-Geese with newly born goslings had taken up residence when I visited.
+Geese with newly born goslings had taken up residence when I visited in June.

-I spent an hour at the gardens, and this included a trip out to the marsh on the Marsh Boardwalk.
+I spent an hour at Kenilworth Aquatic Gardens, and this included a trip out to the marsh on the Marsh Boardwalk.
 Altogether, I walked one mile during my visit.
-The terrain is perfectly flat, and though dirt, even those in wheelchairs can visit unless it has just rained and the paths are muddy.
+The terrain is perfectly flat, and though dirt, even those in wheelchairs can venture out into the gardens unless it has just rained and the paths are muddy.
 The National Park Service does recommend that those in wheelchairs have help when touring the gardens.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.